 We wanted to know: Is leadership development in Silicon Valley any different?
 And if it is, how?

-In the process, we uncovered and helped implement some of the valley’s best leadership development “hacks” — methods that meet the unusual development needs of the leadership development in the tech industry.
+In the process, we uncovered and helped implement some of the Valley’s best leadership development “hacks” — methods that meet the unusual development needs of leadership in the tech industry.

 Why Leadership Development in the Technology Industry Is Different

 Leadership development at Silicon Valley companies is different from other organizations in several ways:

 - The speed of change.
 Businesses move at an accelerated pace in the tech sector.
 They often operate on 3-month plans (because things change too quickly to plan beyond that).
 Many are seeking to double their size in the next 12–24 months.

 - Intense competition for talent.
 Companies live or die based on their talent, and employees can and do move around.